 The rich coconut flavor of these cupcakes comes from using canned coconut milk.
 It adds a beautiful coconut flavor without making the cupcakes overpowering!

-Step 2: In a smaller bowl, add your wet ingredients and whisk to blend.
+Step 2: Partially melt the butter for 25 seconds in a microwave-safe dish.
+Add your wet ingredients to a smaller bowl and whisk to blend.
 Mix until the batter is just barely mixed.
 Try not to overmix the batter.
-Mix the batter until it is just “barely” mixed to keep your cupcakes light and fluffy.
+Mixing until it is just “barely” mixed will keep your cupcakes light and fluffy.

 Make the cream cheese frosting and put an ice cream scoop onto each cupcake.
 Pour the shredded coconut into a bowl.
 Dip the cupcake upside down so the frosting is in the coconut.
 Press down to shape the frosting into a rounded mound.